HELPThe documentation below is provided to guide you through CrimeMapping.com.

 O: Adjust Alert Display Preferences

 When you create an alert you have the option of choosing one of two different email format types, HTML and text based.
 If you select HTML you then have the option of choosing one of two display formats, "Table View" and "List View".
 Once you set these preferences they will apply to ALL alerts you have created.
 The "Table View" display type will maximize the screen space better if you are a user who mainly uses a desktop computer or tablet to view your alert emails.
 The "List View" display type will maximize the screen space better if you are user who mainly uses a mobile phone to view your alert emails.

 Once your alert(s) have been created you can change either of these settings by clicking the change display preferences link at the top of any future alert email you receive.
 Doing so will take you to an alert prefences page where you can make the adjustment.

 Enter an address, point of interest or zip code as the center point of your search for crimes or sex offenders.

 Choose a distance from the drop down menu.
 The distance will be used to search for crimes or sex offenders depending on the type of alert specified.

 The Verify Address button can be used to quickly identify if agencies are supplying crime or sex offender data for the address, point of interest or zip code you wish to search.
 If an agency is not supplying data for your area of interest, you will be notified with the Verify Address button or when you attempt to save your alert.

 O: Address Won't Verify

-If you receive the 'Crime Not Found' or 'Sex Offender Not Found' message after attempting to verify your location, it is because the local law enforcement agency does not provide data to CrimeMapping.com.
+If you receive the 'We don’t have crime data for this location’' or 'We do not have sex offender data for this location' message after attempting to verify your location, it is because the local law enforcement agency does not provide data to CrimeMapping.com.
 Feel free to read more about this within our FAQ here.

 O: Display Options